ChosenUndead1988/FastSolver2DPoisson/README.md

 with the test solution u(x,y) = sin(10.0*pi*x)*sin(2.0*pi*y).

-in the Directory containing the makefile makeTest1FOCS.mk run the following commands make -f makeTest1FOCS.mk
+in the Directory containing the makefile makeTest1FOCS.mk run the following commands in the command line make -f makeTest1FOCS.mk
 ./exec

+The number printed is the error with respect to the inifity norm

-To delete all the executable files make -f makeTest1FOCS.mk clean
+To delete all the executable files run the make -f makeTest1FOCS.mk clean